Sumários

 Please find attached the presentation.

-The RMPP evaluation askes you to choose any give topic in research and innovation, as long as it is timely and relevant, and produce a policy brief aimed to help decision makers to get quality information.
+The RMPP evaluation asks you to choose any give topic in research and innovation, as long as it is timely and relevant, and produce a policy brief aimed to help decision makers to get quality information.
 Imagine you are an aide to a parliamentarian and the topic is on the legislative agenda.
 What would be the basics on which to have an informed opinion?

 The assignment has 3 phases: